OkidNorbert/Personalised-AI-Basketball-Skill-Analysis-System./README.md

 Basketball skill analysis has evolved from subjective coaching observations to objective, AI-driven skill assessment.
 Early biomechanical systems using markers and infrared cameras were expensive and confined to labs.
 The shift to computer vision enabled markerless motion analysis, and later, algorithms like MediaPipe democratized this further by operating on consumer hardware, making detailed skill assessment accessible.

 The current frontier uses deep learning for personalized skill insights.
-This project builds on that progression, implementing a technical stack specifically for low-resource environments in Uganda.
+This project builds on that progression, implementing a technical stack optimized for Ugandan basketball contexts.
+While developed using high-performance GPU hardware (NVIDIA RTX 4080 Super) for efficient training, the system is designed for flexible deployment across various hardware configurations.
 The goal is to establish ideal skill metrics from proficient players and use those benchmarks to help improve individual basketball skills for players at Uganda Christian University (UCU) and across Uganda.

 ### The Problem
 - **Lack of Skill-Specific Analysis**: No accessible tools to analyze individual basketball skills (shooting, dribbling, passing, defense) in Uganda